Go From Good To Great In Your Relationships

 Notably, only the first two elements are necessary in order for pure attraction to occur.

-The third element of safety/security is what allows MOTOS to relax and enjoy being attracted.
-Without safety/security, women tend to "flake out" on dates, etc. Meanwhile, succeeding at establishing safety/security without sexual polarity (element 2) leads to the dreaded "Just Be Friends Zone".
+The third element of actually liking MOTOS is what allows them to relax and enjoy being attracted.
+Without feeling welcomed (and also safe, really), women tend to "flake out" on dates, etc. Meanwhile, liking women and even succeeding at establishing safety/security without sexual polarity (element 2) leads to the dreaded "Just Be Friends Zone".

 Finally, strong character ensures the long-term viability of the relationship by instilling a protracted sense of safety/security over the course of time.